Alphabetical by Last Name:

 Kate Messner is an educator and the author of LOTS of books for young folks.
 Her debut BRILLIANT FALL OF GIANNA Z. (walker) was an EB White Read-Aloud Award winner.
 Her latest WAKE UP MISSING (walker) is an unputdownable science thriller.
 She also pens chapter books and picture books and non-fiction, because she is unstoppable!

 Whitney A. Miller is a world-traveler and bon vivant who can probably beat you in a fight, but is terrible at keeping houseplants alive.
 She is not, however, the Whitney Miller who won Masterchef (sad, I wanted a pie!).
-Her debut YA horror novel THE VIOLET HOUR is forthcoming from Flux.
+Her debut YA horror novel THE VIOLET HOUR is new from Flux.

 Gina Willner Pardo lives near the beach and writes wonderful books, most of them for young people.
 Her most recent title PRETTIEST DOLL (clarion) is about a 13-year-old runaway beauty queen.